 With the hundreds of beach options to choose from, make sure you know hit up the best spots in the Dominican — we have our favorite beaches mapped out, just for you.

-You will fall in love with the DR sooo quickly during your semester abroad volunteering in the Caribbean with ILP.
-You too will have a million reasons why you love it, especially if you check out these beaches during your vacation time.
+You will fall in love with the DR sooo quickly during your semester abroad volunteering in the Caribbean with ILP, especially if you check out some of the amazing beaches during your semester here.

 Learn more about volunteering in the Dominican Republic here.

 Grab your swimsuit, get ready to soak up the sun, and get that killer tan you're hoping for.
 Here are the beaches you should be checking out:

 Beaches Perfect for a Day Trip or Weekend Getaway